PART 1 - Program Description

 Applying for STAR Funds

-Neighborhood STAR is awarded through a competitive application process once per year.
+Neighborhood STAR funds are awarded through a competitive application process once per year.
 When funding is available, the STAR Year-Round Program provides funding opportunities for initiatives which have a particular urgency and cannot meet the general program cycle.
 For details, please review the STAR website.

 General Policies and Expectations